Perkedel/Lah-Mboh/docs/Tutorial/SourcePortsAndIwads.md

 > Please immediately download mods, games, & more, especially hosted at cloud storages (MEGA, Mediafire, Google Drive, etc.).
 > cloud storages not only never last, but has complicated systems that prevents crawlers like Internet Archive preserve the files themselves.

+> [!NOTE]
+> This article may contains wrong information due to lack of intels.
+> If you have any corrections & suggestions, feel free to submit the Issue using `Bug` template.

 ## Legends

 ### Symbol